-According to DigoPaul, Zagreb is the capital of Croatia and by far the largest city with just over 800,000 inhabitants.
+Zagreb is the capital of Croatia and by far the largest city with just over 800,000 inhabitants.
 The city has a rich history that stretches back many centuries, which today is reflected through cathedrals, historic buildings and monuments.
-The city also has a wonderful inland nature, and can also be visited in winter where you climb the entire city’s downhill slope which is less than 20 minutes from the center.
+According to Abbreviation Finder, the city of Zagreb also has a wonderful inland nature, and can also be visited in winter where you climb the entire city’s downhill slope which is less than 20 minutes from the center.

 Croatia and Zagreb have four defined seasons, with hot and dry summers and cold and dry winters.
 Therefore, most tourists visit the city in the summer, when the temperatures often climb up to 25 degrees and well so.
 In winter there is usually snow, and very few people visit the city then unless you have a special purpose.